Terrain prickliness: theoretical grounds for high complexity viewsheds: Abstract

 \section{Abstract}

-An important task when working with terrain models is computing viewsheds: the parts of the terrain visible from a given viewpoint.
-When the terrain is modeled as a polyhedral terrain, the viewshed is composed of the union of all the triangle parts that are visible from the viewpoint.
-The complexity of a viewshed can vary significantly, from constant to quadratic in the number of terrain vertices, depending on the terrain topography and the viewpoint position.

-In this work we study a new topographic attribute, the \emph{prickliness}, that measures the number of local maxima in a terrain from all possible perspectives.
-We show that the prickliness effectively captures the potential of 2.5D terrains to have high complexity viewsheds, and we present near-optimal algorithms to compute the prickliness of 1.5D and 2.5D terrains.
-We also report on some experiments relating the prickliness of real word 2.5D terrains to the size of the terrains and to their viewshed complexity.
+An important task in terrain analysis is computing \emph{viewsheds}.
+A viewshed is the union of all the parts of the terrain that are visible from a given viewpoint or set of viewpoints.
+The complexity of a viewshed can vary significantly depending on the terrain topography and the viewpoint position.
+In this work we study a new topographic attribute, the \emph{prickliness}, that measures the number of local maxima in a terrain from all possible angles of view.
+We show that the prickliness effectively captures the potential of 2.5D TIN terrains to have high complexity viewsheds.
+We present optimal and (under standard assumptions) near-optimal algorithms to compute it for 1.5D and 2.5D TIN terrains, respectively, and efficient approximate algorithms for raster DEMs.
+We validate the usefulness of the prickliness attribute with experiments in a large set of real terrains.